Queen Mary's Dark Harbor: Are Your Kids Ready for this Scary Halloween Haunt?

 The Queen Mary Hotel offers a Dark Harbor package that includes Fast Fright (front of line) tickets for all of the mazes.
 These are so very worth having, considering how much patience kids have for lines at the best of times.
 We started our evening at opening time, which gave us a jump on the crowds.
 The sum of all of these precautions laid the groundwork for a fabulously successful first big kid haunt.

 What's better than a fog machine and people to chase you through it?

 Personally, and speaking as a major Halloween aficionado, I love Dark Harbor because there really is no better setting than a haunted ship.
-Four of the event's seven mazes are in the belly of the ship itself, which is marvelously spooky before a single decoration goes up.
+Three of the event's six mazes are in the belly of the ship itself, which is marvelously spooky before a single decoration goes up.
 The designers do a grand job of working in themes from the environment, with tales of long dead passengers gone mad, watery tombs, and—perhaps eeriest of all—an empty, echoing, century-old swimming pool.
 It's amazing just how spooky that can be.
 The other three mazes are in the surrounding event area, all of which is in one neatly contained area.
 The entire event space is physically small enough that losing each other never feels like a worry, and distances never feel like a chore.

 The kids rode the Neverland Swing with Scary Mary.